Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     root.Add(utilityBasicButton);
     ```

-Following output is generated when the button is created using property:
+Following output is generated when the Button is created using property:

 ![ButtonProperty](./media/ButtonProperty.PNG)

 ## Create with style

-To create a button using style, follow these steps:
+To create a Button using style, follow these steps:

-1. Create a style for button:
+1. Create a style for Button:

     ```cs
     ButtonStyle style = new ButtonStyle